bokhariLovesYou/bbtw-law/src/templates/pages/homepage.md

   buttonDestination: /contact
 sectionTwo:
   span: THE SUPPORT
-  heading: Local Depth, Local Reach
+  heading: Local Depth, Global Reach
   subtitle: With our network of lawyers and consultants we support our clients wherever they do business.
 sectionThree:
   span: A BOUTIQUE LAW FIRM